spacetimeengineer/mupy/README.md

 # About

 μpy or mupy is a shorthand for python manufacturing utility and reffers to a new system development technology implemented in the form of a python pip installable package.
-The μpy package essentially proposes to the open source community a new model for designing, distributing and manufacturing technology with an emphasis on community, modularity, decentralization, scaling, customization, parametrization, encodability and certification.
+The μpy package essentially proposes to the open source community in the form of a powerful tool, a model for designing, distributing and manufacturing technology with an emphasis on community, modularity, decentralization, scaling, customization, parametrization, encodability and certification.
+Currently mupy contains rendereings for quadrilions of parts for 3D print and exponentially more can become available with the help of users in the future.

 ### Note from the developer
-This system got a little out of hand and mabye a little over engineered in the process but I think there might be something here.

- I adit I tried really hard to give meanign or form to the essentially hobeld together feature package which was only designed to do what served my purposes for my projects.

-  Thats another thing I dont really want to work too much on this system since it works well enough

-open scad is just too powerful but not for everyone.
-This is sortof unfortuneate but the good news is that

-This project has limitations and is hacky sortof.

-    - Still work in openscad IDE.
-    - openscad is single threaded
+This package is not without it's shortcomings but there is something very real and very powerful here.

 ### Why build mupy